KIT-MBS/pycofitness/README.md

 The input file for `pycofitness` must be an MSA of sequences in fasta format, with the first sequence representing the sequence to mutate.
 The output consist of a .txt file reporting the change of fitness for all single site variant of the protein.

 More information about pycofitness can be found in the [associated paper](www.google.it).
-Please cite xxx if you used pycofitness.
+Please cite xxx if you use pycofitness.
 The software provides command line utilities, or it can be used as a Python library.

 # Prerequisites
 `pycofitness` is implemented mainly in Python with the pseudolikelihood maximization parameter inference part implemented using C++ backend to enable parallelization.
 It requires: